curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 curl -X POST --data '{"jsonrpc":"2.0","method":"eth_compileSolidity","params":["contract test { function multiply(uint a) returns(uint d) { return a * 7; } }"],"id":1}' http://127.0.0.1:8100
 ```

-The compiler output for one contract is combined into an object representing a single contract and is serialised as json.
+The compiler output for one source will give you contract objects each representing a single contract.
 The actual return value of `eth.compile.solidity` is a map of contract name -- contract object pairs.
 Since our contract's name is `test`, `eth.compile.solidity(source).test` will give you the contract object for the test contract containing the following fields:

 * `code`: the compiled EVM code
 * `info`: the rest of the metainfo the compiler outputs